Martin Kenny: Harassment and attacks

-In October 2019, Kenny said he had received death threats after he spoke out in Dáil Eireann against far-right elements in Irish society using anti-immigrant rhetoric.
-Kenny's remarks were spurred by the aftermath of the 2019 Grays incident, and recent protests against the building of a Direct Provision centre in his own constituency in County Leitrim as well other protests in Ireland against the construction of Direct Provision centres.
+In October 2019, Kenny said he had received death threats after he spoke out in Dáil Éireann against far-right elements in Irish society using anti-immigrant rhetoric.
+Kenny's remarks were spurred by the aftermath of the 2019 Grays incident, and recent protests against the building of a direct provision centre in his own constituency in County Leitrim as well other protests in Ireland against the construction of direct provision centres.
 On 28 October 2019, Kenny's car was set ablaze outside his family home.
 In an interview with Ocean FM he described the arson attack as "traumatic" and feared that he was facing the same fate as Kevin Lunney.

 In October 2021, a threat of gun violence was made to Kenny's office.
+In October 2022, a man was charged with causing criminal damage to the gates of Kenny's home.

+Personal life

+Kenny is married to Helen, and the couple have four adult children.